 - Emerging Economic Center: Once characterized by single-family residential or low-density commercial land uses, these locations are rapidly emerging as new urban cores.
 These places are generally well-located but underutilized, and they tend to offer more opportunities for ground-up development than other, more established urban locations.

 - Mixed-Use District: Often situated near major employment cores, these locations tend to be more residentially focused, typically with high-density housing and upscale retail.
 While these places once attracted a large share of new development, construction has moderated in recent years as land availability has declined.

 - High-End Neighborhood: These areas are comprised of in-town residential neighborhoods with high home values and apartment rents and convenient access to shops and restaurants.
 Typically characterized by single-family development, these locations are often lower density and more historic than other, more conventionally urban neighborhoods.

-- Stable Neighborhood: These historically working-class neighborhoods feature diverse housing types that are attainable to a broad range of households, making them attractive to households looking for a price alternative to more expensive or established urban locations, given their older and often more affordable housing inventories.
+- Middle-Income Neighborhood: These historically working-class neighborhoods feature diverse housing types that are attainable to a broad range of households, making them attractive to households looking for a price alternative to more expensive or established urban locations, given their older and often more affordable housing inventories.
 In many regions, these areas are therefore beginning to confront issues of gentrification.